The Marriage of Figaro (play): Production history

 The scholar and translator John Wood writes that the play was probably completed in more or less its existing form by 1778.
 It was accepted for production by the management of the Comédie Française in 1781, after which three years elapsed before it was publicly staged.
 Initially the text was approved, with minor changes, by the official censor, but at a private reading before the French court the play so shocked King Louis XVI that he forbade its public presentation.
 Beaumarchais revised the text, moving the action from France to Spain, and after further scrutiny by the censor the piece was played to an audience including members of the Royal Family in September 1783.
 The censors still refused to license the play for public performance, but the king personally authorised its production.

 Under the title of La Folle Journée, ou Le Mariage de Figaro, the play opened at the Théâtre Français on 27 April 1784 and ran for 68 consecutive performances, earning higher box-office receipts than any other French play of the eighteenth century.
 The author gave his share of the profits to charity.
-Benjamin Franklin, who was in France as an American emissary, attended an early showing.